AI Impact

 Different metrics use different visualization approaches based on how the data is measured:

-Box-and-Whisker Plots (for individual event-level metrics): We use these when we have enough underlying event data to construct a box-and-whisker – specifically for:
+Box-and-Whisker Plots: We use these when we have enough underlying event data to construct a box-and-whisker.
+We use this for charts where we have individual, event-level metrics – specifically:

 • PR Size: Each individual PR has a measurable size